-Means TV is the first worker-owned streaming service to exist and because of that, we’re also the first to build the structure for such a company meant to compete in the current digital media landscape.
+Means TV is the first worker-owned streaming service to exist and because of that, we’re the first to create a worker-owned structure for such a company meant to compete in the current digital media landscape.

 It took a year working with cooperative organizations, attorneys and content creators to develop a structure that was functional and democratic.

 A worker cooperative is a business that’s owned and self-managed by its workers.
 Decisions about the business are made democratically, and the profits distributed fairly.

 The Means TV Cooperative core mission is to: